stanislav-pavliuk/flights-db-hw-3/README.md

 - Install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)
   - You can use the Community edition, but the Ultimate edition is recommended.
 You can use your student license for it.
 - Install [Java 21] https://adoptium.net/temurin/releases/
   - Another option: https://sdkman.io/.
 Sdkman is a tool for managing parallel versions of multiple Software Development Kits on most Unix-based systems.
-It’s a great way to install Java and other SDKs.
+Refer to this page for installation instructions: https://sdkman.io/usage/
 - Install [Gradle] (*Optional*) https://gradle.org/install/
   - You can use Sdkman to install Gradle as well.
 - Install [MySQL] https://dev.mysql.com/downloads/mysql/
-  - or using Docker: `docker run --name mysql -e MYSQL_ROOT_PASSWORD=root -p 3306:3306 -d mysql:latest`
+  - or using Docker: `docker run --name mysql -e MYSQL_ROOT_PASSWORD=root MYSQL_DATABASE=<database_name_of_your_choice> -p 3306:3306 -d mysql:lts`

 ### 1.2.
 Clone and open the project